eliishek/mms142-groupk-2024/README.md

 - The `main` branch is the **official version** of our project, where all approved and stable updates are saved.
 - It’s what our **live website** uses and reflects the final, working version of our project.
 - **We don’t make changes directly to `main`** to prevent breaking the site or introducing errors.
+- Instead of saving changes to `main` everyone who wants to edit should use `branches`

 <!-- Add an empty line above --- -->
 ---